KhaireyaAlhayki/NE352_project/README.md

 ## Conclusion
-- At the end of this project, our understanding of programming and networking concepts has increased.
-We have gained good knowledge by adding client-server communication and external APIs.
-All project objectives have been successfully achieved and a GUI has been added to improve the overall look of the code and to provide a more user-friendly environment.
-With the support of friends and mentor, we have overcome the challenges.
-We are happy with the result and grateful for the learning opportunities this project has provided.
+- By completing this project, we improved our understanding of programming and networking concepts in Python.
+We learned a lot by adding client-server communication and using external APIs.
+Moreover, we added a GUI to make the project look better and easier to use.
+With our team's support and encouragement, we overcame the challenges we faced along the way.
+Overall, we are happy with the result and grateful for everything we learned during this project.